 Why the snapshot matters.
 The CSRA is calculated from the couple's total countable assets on the snapshot date.
 Asset values may rise or fall between snapshot and application; the snapshot value is the controlling figure.
 Couples planning an asset-shift strategy must complete that strategy before the snapshot date.

-How to request a PA-1572.
-The community spouse, the institutionalized spouse, or anyone acting under power of attorney for either spouse, may request a PA-1572 by contacting the County Assistance Office (CAO) in the county where the institutionalized spouse resides.
-The CAO will provide the form and verify supporting documentation (account statements, deeds, vehicle titles, life-insurance policies, business interests, retirement-account statements).
+The community spouse, the institutionalized spouse, or anyone acting under power of attorney for either spouse may request a PA-1572 from the County Assistance Office (CAO) in the county where the institutionalized spouse resides.
+You can request it any time after institutionalization, months before filing the actual MA application.

 What the PA-1572 captures.
 Every countable asset in either spouse's name or jointly.
 PA's countable-asset definition mirrors the federal SSI rules with state-specific elaborations: